suncoast-devs/handbook/lessons/js-fetch/index.md

 ## Improving the use of `fetch`

-Promises can often be challenging to use and JavaScript has implemented a way to make asynchronous calls into synchronous calls.
-Similar to `C#`'s `async / await` system we can add `await` to a call that returns a promise.
-For any function that has done so we have to mark the method as `async`.
+Promises can often be challenging to use, and JavaScript has implemented a way to make asynchronous calls into synchronous calls.
+Similar to `C#`'s `async / await` system, we can add `await` to a call that returns a promise.
+For any function that has done so, we have to mark the method as `async`.

 So our `fetch` call above becomes: